 The Dynamics of the Next Normal Enterprise

-Naturally, these circumstances places organizations at a crucial time to reevaluate their risk profiles.
-Pre-pandemic risk management are obviously out of the question now, and this may possibly include even an enterprise’s current risk framework in the near future—as other corporate risks increase in the years to come.
+Naturally, these circumstances place organizations at a crucial time to reevaluate their risk profiles.
+Pre-pandemic risk management is obviously out of the question now, and this may possibly include even an enterprise’s current risk framework in the near future—as other corporate risks increase in the years to come.

 Risks at Present

 In the age of cancel culture, it is easy to bring down corporate reputation.
 Negative social media posts resulting from customers’ bad experience, or internal issues being disseminated by former employees can easily result to bad publicity.
 Once shared in multiple online platforms, employees and customers will lose trust and confidence to a brand, and even convince potential customers to boycott anything related to the organization.

 Laws and regulations may possibly change over time.
 For example, in some countries, data regulations are in placed by several supervisory boards such as the GPDR in the European Union and the CCPA in California.
 Part of an enterprise’s legal responsibilities is to comply to these laws and regulations.
 Non-compliance will reflect the organization’s unethical values, and place the entire company in a legal battle with authorities.
 Such cases would easily result to financial damages, loss of reputation, or immediate shut down of business operations.

 Innovation is the core competency of today’s enterprises.
 It is not enough that one knows technological advancements—it is important that organizations maintain them sustainably and responsibly.
 Companies must carefully review their innovation processes and new technologies, since some technologies may, surprisingly, become obsolete in just a few years.
 Organizations who fail to innovate risk loses customer relevance and face bankruptcy in no time.